clhennessey/alma-change-external-user-notes/README.md

 https://sites.google.com/view/ecaug/home

-Alma user notes cannot be deleted if they are marked as "external".
+Alma user notes cannot be deleted or changed if they are marked as "external".

 This is a quick Python program to change the notes from external to internal so you can delete or change them.